Tech Content

 One of the main benefits of General Admission tickets is that they are often less expensive than Reserved Seating tickets.
 They are also usually easier to obtain for popular events since there are typically more General Admission tickets available.

-In addition, General Admission tickets allow for flexibility and the ability to move around and experience the event in different ways.
+In addition, General Admission tickets allow for flexibility, allowing you to move around and experience the event in different ways.

 Benefits of General Admission: